 The newsletter form from the sidebar is made using the default settings of MailChimp.
-Just set everything up as explained in the paragraphs above, add a new Text widget to the sidebar area and paster the shortcode.
+Just set everything up as explained in the paragraphs above, add a new Text widget to the sidebar area, and paste the shortcode.

 If the style of the footer newsletter is the one that you’d like to have on your website, there’s one more change that you need to make.
-Before copying the form shortcode, just simply go to MailChimp for WPM → Forms and paste the code below:
+Before copying the form shortcode, just simply go to MC4WP → Forms and paste the code below:

 <div class="form-inline"> <input class="email" name="EMAIL" required="" type="email" placeholder="firstname.lastname@example.org" /> <input type="submit" value="Subscribe" /> </div>